-Few cities have anything this splendid: an island park of nearly 1,000 acres.
-Accessible by a vehicle bridge only ten ...
+Few cities have anything this splendid: an island park of nearly 1000 acres (404.68 hectares).
+Accessible by a vehicle bridge ...
 More

-Few cities have anything this splendid: an island park of nearly 1,000 acres.
-Accessible by a vehicle bridge only ten minutes' drive from downtown, Belle Isle has been Detroiters' favorite place of refuge and recreation for 150 years or more.
+Few cities have anything this splendid: an island park of nearly 1000 acres (404.68 hectares).
+Accessible by a vehicle bridge only ten minutes' drive from downtown, Belle Isle has been a favorite place of refuge and recreation for 150 years and more.
 It's a great spot to watch the magnificent ore freighters gliding down the river.
-Around the island, there are two yacht clubs, a swimming beach, a children's zoo an aquarium, a conservatory, formal gardens, ball fields, handball courts, tennis courts, an old lighthouse, the Dossin Great Lakes Museum, a senior center, lagoons, a woods with white-tailed deer, a golf course and many picnic areas.
+Around the island, there is a swimming beach, a conservatory, formal gardens, an old lighthouse, the Dossin Great Lakes Museum , lagoons, picnic areas and much more.
 The Scott Fountain with its grotesque gargoyles provides a great evening light show.
-A drive around the island any time of year is a great break for a busy day.
+A drive around the island any time of year is a nice break during a busy day.